 Dusting the berries with a tiny bit of flour to coat them also helps them to "cling" to the batter, rather than sinking to the bottom.

-With the dry ingredients and white chocolate chips (or chunks) mixed together, whisk in the wet ingredients just until the batter is formed.
+With the dry ingredients and white chocolate chips (or chunks) mixed together in a large mixing bowl, whisk in the wet ingredients just until the batter is formed.
 Don't over mix or this can deflate the muffin's texture.

-With the batter mixed, gently fold in the chopped, flour-dusted raspberries.
+With the batter mixed in the large bowl, gently fold in the chopped, flour-dusted raspberries.
 Avoid stirring or using a whisk, as the natural coloring of the juices can streak the batter.
-Instead, use a light hand and broad spoon or spatula to fold them in.
+Instead, use a light hand and a broad spoon, wooden spoon, or spatula to fold them in.

-Fill the muffin tins two-thirds of the way full and bake immediately.
+Fill the muffin cups of the muffin tins two-thirds of the way full and bake immediately.
 Baking powder reacts right away, as opposed to baking soda so it's important to not waste time getting these in the oven.

-Don't be tempted to let the muffins become to browned.
-They are done when the top centers spring back when lightly poked with your finger tip.
-They will continue to set as they cool.
+Don't be tempted to let the muffins become too browned.
+They are done when the top centers spring back when lightly poked with your fingertip.
+Your warm muffins will continue to set as they cool.